l1jer/woocommerce-stock-sync-pronto-api/README.md

 If a product's stock quantity is negative, the plugin updates the stock quantity to 0 to prevent negative stock levels in WooCommerce.

 ## Changelog

+### 1.2.7
+* Remove additional logs.

+### 1.2.6
+* Present the last synchronisation completion date and time in both UTC and Sydney time.

+### 1.2.5
+* Display the date and time of the next scheduled batch in both UTC and Sydney time.

+### 1.2.4
+* Indicate the total number of batches involved in a complete stock synchronisation cycle.

+### 1.2.3
+* Show the total number of products that have SKUs.

+### 1.2.2
+* Implement an option to update the start time for the daily stock synchronisation (in Sydney time) with a Save Time button (formatted as hh:mm:ss), while also displaying the corresponding UTC date and time in a read-only format next to it.

+### 1.2.1
+* Display the current UTC time alongside the current AEST time, accounting for both daylight saving and non-daylight saving periods, also indicating if it is daylight saving or non-daylight saving period.

+### 1.2.0
+* Added new "Stock Sync Status" page under the Products tab
+* Added feature to display current UTC and AEST/AEDT time with DST status
+* Added option to update daily stock synchronization start time
+* Added display of total products with SKUs and total batches
+* Added display of next scheduled batch and last sync completion times
+* Improved batch scheduling system to use configurable start time

+### 1.1.8
+* Fixed dynamic batch calculation to properly account for all product types, including variable products
+* Added proper handling of parent-child relationships for variable products
+* Improved SQL queries for better performance and accuracy
+* Enhanced logging to provide more detailed information about product processing

 ### 1.1.5
 * Ensured batch processes are not scheduled multiple times if they already exist.